This article was written by Holly Sennett.

 Helena’s interest in nursing dominated her adult life.
 In 1870, Helena was a founding member of the Ladies Committee of the British Red Cross.
 In addition, she campaigned for the registration of nurses; something which was strongly opposed by people such as Florence Nightingale.
 Helena also became popular among the young, poor and unemployed as her charity work fed 3,000 people in the harsh and bitter winter and spring of 1886.
 Helena also spent a great deal of time faithfully translating her father’s letters from German to English in preparation for the publication of a biography.

 After the death of Queen Victoria in 1901, Helena and Christian mostly retired from court life due to some existing tensions with the new Queen Consort Alexandra.
-During this period, Helena’s eldest and while son (Prince Christian Victor) died whilst serving in the Boer War.
+During this period, Helena’s eldest son (Prince Christian Victor) died while serving in the Boer War.
 Prince Christian died in 1917 with Helena surviving her husband by a further six years.
 Princess Helena died on the 9th of June 1923 at Schomberg House, aged 77.

 Helena and Christian were survived by three of their children.
 They have no living descendants today.